thisisabhash/chernoff-faces/README.md

 ![](sansa-expressions.png)
 ![](person1-expressions.png)

-# Animated Outputs for a person (psst he doesn't like cold weather) [based on temperature data for city of Chicago ]
+# Animated Outputs for a person (psst he doesn't like cold weather) [based on temperature data for Chicago ]
 ![](chernoff-faces-animation.gif)